Priority Area: Housing & Climate Nexus

 Existing Examples of Progress: City of Long Beach – CBO co-design of housing policy (inclusionary ordinance): Community-based organizations actively peer-reviewed and helped craft the city’s inclusionary housing ordinance and related policy, moving beyond one-off meetings.
 CBOs didn’t just “consult” but actually co-wrote and peer-reviewed housing elements and ordinances, ensuring that siting choices (e.g., where new housing would go) reflected environmental justice and anti-displacement priorities.
 The CBO role was described as a “mirror-holding” role, where CBOs pushed city staff to adjust policy drafts before adoption.
 This was seen as more effective than one-off workshops mandated by state law.
 Why it matters: Demonstrates a scalable model for true co-production of housing policy to improve equity and local legitimacy.

-Region: Los Angeles
+Region: San Francisco Bay Area, Los Angeles

 Do you have any feedback on this item?